shapeshifter/shapeshifter-library-api/README.md

+# ARCHIVAL NOTICE

+*This repository is no longer maintained.*

+This repository was originally built to provide an easy-to-run self-contained instance of the shapeshifter library that could be used to send Shapeshifter messages, even from programming languages that are not directly supported in a lanuage-specific library.

+Because it has not been used in practice by any market parties it has not been maintained properly and became deprecated.
+If you feel like this feature would support your use of the protocol, please open an issue on one of the active ShapeShifter repositories.

 # uftpapi

 To run the api you need to build the uftplib library using the instructions in the uftplib readme.
 This will produce the library on the relative location: